JiaojiaoYe1994/jiaojiaoye.github.com/posts/paper/img_translation_paper.md

 <p/>

-The total loss is like the following,
+The total loss is like the following
  <p align='center'>
 	<img src='./imgs/total_loss.png' width='440'/>
 <p/>